docwho2/java-cdk-serverless-clamscan/README.md

 ## 🚀 What It Does

 - Scans uploaded S3 objects for viruses using **ClamAV**
-- Tags infected/clean files with a `clamav-status` object tag
+- Tags infected/clean files with a `scan-status` object tag
 - Uses **Java 21**, optimized with **AWS SDK v2 + CRT-based async S3 client**
 - Deploys via **container-based AWS Lambda** using **ARM64** for speed and cost efficiency
 - Dynamically wires up **any bucket(s)** via CDK to trigger scan and applies needed IAM permissions